trianglegrrl/promptonomicon/README.md

 - **Key file**: `.scratch/todo.md` tracks your progress through the 6 phases
 - **Git ignored**: Nothing here gets committed (except the README)
 - **Auto-created**: The install script sets this up with usage instructions

+**Note**: For structured task management, use the Promptonomicon to-do MCP server (available via `promptonomicon mcp` or configured as an MCP server).
+It provides hierarchical tasks, scratch notes, and project-based organization.
+Otherwise, use `.scratch/todo.md` for simple progress tracking.

 ## License